 Read more about the causes of Prader-Willi syndrome.

 A checklist of symptoms known to be typical of Prader-Willi syndrome is also used to identify which children should be tested.

-The checklist can also be helpful for parents concerned about their child's development, behaviour and eating habits, and who want to know whether their child may have Prader-Willi syndrome.
+The checklist can help parents concerned about their child's development, behaviour and eating habits, who want to know whether their child may have Prader-Willi syndrome.

 - floppiness and weak muscles, becoming apparent during or shortly after birth

 - feeding problems and failure to grow during the first year of life